ucladevx/UCLAEats-backend/README.md

 - sudo chmod +x /usr/local/bin/docker-compose

 ## Debugging:
-- To listen to logs from python run `docker logs -f <CONTAINER_ID` where you can figure out the container ID by running `docker ps`.
+- To listen to logs from python run `docker logs -f <CONTAINER_ID>`.
+You can find the container ID by running `docker ps`.